Deals of the day-Mergers and acquisitions

 ** Warburg Pincus is investing more than $370 million in Vietnam Technological and Commercial Joint Stock Bank (Techcombank) IPO-VTC.HM, in what it said was the largest ever private equity investment to date in the Southeast Asian nation.

-** Netherlands-based wood pulp producer Paper Excellence has offered to buy Brazil’s Fibria Celulose SA for 40 billion reais ($12.3 billion), a Brazilian newspaper reported .
+** Wood pulp producer Paper Excellence has made a formal bid to acquire Brazil’s Fibria Celulose SA after barging into the company’s tie-up talks with another rival, three people with direct knowledge of the matter said.

 ** India’s Tata Sons is set to sell on Tuesday a roughly 1.5 percent stake in its flagship Tata Consultancy Services for about $1.25 billion.
-(Compiled by Diptendu Lahiri in Bengaluru)
+(Compiled by Diptendu Lahiri & Akshara P in Bengaluru)